From AI for Science to Agentic Science: A Survey on Autonomous Scientific Discovery: Agentic Life Sciences Research

 Beyond specialized applications, a number of projects focus on creating foundational, adaptable agentic frameworks capable of addressing a wide range of biomedical research tasks.
 These systems emphasize self-evolution, modular design, and the integration of scientific principles to build more robust and versatile AI research assistants.

 \textbf{STELLA} \cite{jin2025stella} is a self-evolving AI agent designed to overcome the limitations of static toolsets.
 Its method is a multi-agent architecture featuring two core adaptive mechanisms: an evolving \textbf{Template Library} for reasoning strategies and a dynamic \textbf{Tool Ocean} that expands as a dedicated agent autonomously discovers and integrates new bioinformatics tools.
 This design allows STELLA to learn from experience; its results show that its accuracy on challenging biomedical benchmarks systematically improves with increased trials, outperforming leading models. \textbf{Biomni} \cite{huang2025biomni} is presented as a general-purpose biomedical AI agent designed for flexibility across a wide array of tasks.
-Its method is based on decomposing complex user queries into multi-step plans and executing them by dynamically selecting from an expanding set of tools. \textbf{BioResearcher} \cite{luo2025intention} is another end-to-end automated system that employs a modular, multi-agent architecture for search, literature processing, experimental design, and programming.
+Its method is based on decomposing complex user queries into multi-step plans and executing them by dynamically selecting from an expanding set of tools. \textbf{m-KAILIN} \cite{xiao2025m} is presented as a knowledge-driven agentic framework for biomedical corpus distillation, designed to enhance large language model training.
+Its method is based on a multi-agent collaboration architecture guided by the MeSH knowledge hierarchy, where specialized agents autonomously generate, evaluate, and refine question–answer pairs from scientific literature to produce high-quality, ontology-aligned datasets for biomedical LLMs. \textbf{BioResearcher} \cite{luo2025intention} is another end-to-end automated system that employs a modular, multi-agent architecture for search, literature processing, experimental design, and programming.
 A key feature of its method is an LLM-based reviewer for in-process quality control, which enabled the system to achieve an average execution success rate of 63.07\% across eight previously unmet research objectives.
 A more theoretical framework, \textbf{PiFlow} \cite{pu2025piflow}, recasts automated scientific discovery as a structured uncertainty reduction problem.
 Its information-theoretical method guides a multi-agent system's exploration using scientific principles, which resulted in a 73.55\% increase in discovery efficiency and a 94.06\% enhancement in solution quality in domains including biomolecule discovery.
 Finally, a perspective piece envisions future "AI scientists" as collaborative agents that integrate AI models, biomedical tools, and experimental platforms \cite{gao2024empowering}.
 The authors argue that such systems, which feature structured memory for continual learning, will empower human researchers by handling large-scale data analysis and repetitive tasks, leaving creative and strategic oversight to humans.